-CEE 250 Special Topics in Chemical and Environmental Engineering (1 or 2) Seminar, 1-2 hours.
+CEE 250 Special Topics in Chemical and Environmental Engineering (1 or 2) Seminar, 1 to 2 hours.
 Prerequisite(s): graduate standing.
 Seminar in selected topics in chemical and environmental engineering presented by graduate students, staff, faculty, and invited speakers.
 Students who present a seminar receive a letter grade; other students receive a Satisfactory (S) or No Credit (NC) grade.
 Course is repeatable.

-CEE 251 Microbial Engineering and Environmental Biotechnology (1 or 2) Seminar, 1-2 hours.
+CEE 251 Microbial Engineering and Environmental Biotechnology (1 or 2) Seminar, 1 to 2 hours.
 Discusses the recent development of novel biocatalysts and biological materials for degrading toxic pollutants or synthesizing environmentally friendly chemicals.
 Students who present a seminar receive a letter grade; other students receive a Satisfactory (S) or No Credit (NC) grade.
 Course is repeatable.

-CEE 253 Biodegradation and Bioremediation (1 or 2) Seminar, 1-2 hours.
+CEE 253 Biodegradation and Bioremediation (1 or 2) Seminar, 1 to 2 hours.
 Prerequisite(s): graduate standing.
 Reviews current research.
-Special emphasis is placed on biological techniques for air pollution control, bioremediation of methyl tert-butyl ether, and molecular techniques for microorganism monitoring.
+Special emphasis is placed on biological techniques for air pollution control, bioremediation of methyl tert-butyl ether, and discussion, 1 hour.
+Prerequisite(s): CEE 211, graduate standing; or consent of instructor.
+Examines fundamentals of molecular techniques for microorganism monitoring.
 Normally graded Satisfactory (S) or No Credit (NC), but students may petition the instructor for a letter grade on the basis of assigned extra work or examination.
 Course is repeatable.